-At each of March 31, 2010 and December 31, 2009, we had an outstanding letter of credit in the amount of \$200.
+At each of March 31, 2011 and December 31, 2010, we had an outstanding letter of credit in the amount of \$200.
 This letter of credit was originally issued in December 2000 as a security deposit under a lease that our Temptronic subsidiary entered into for its facility in Sharon, Massachusetts.
-This letter of credit expires January 1, 2011; however, the terms of the lease require that the letter of credit be renewed at least thirty days prior to its expiration date for successive terms of not less than one year throughout the entire lease term, which ends February 28, 2011.
+This letter of credit expired January 1, 2011 and was renewed for an additional year.
+The terms of the lease required that the letter of credit be renewed at least thirty days prior to its expiration date for successive terms of not less than one year throughout the entire lease term, which ended February 28, 2011.
+As a result of the termination of this lease in February 2011, this letter of credit will not be renewed when it expires on January 1, 2012.

-At each of March 31, 2010 and December 31, 2009, we also had an outstanding letter of credit in the amount of \$50.
-This letter of credit was issued in September 2004 as a portion of the security deposit under a lease that we entered into for a facility for our Electrical Products operation based in northern California.
-This letter of credit expires September 13, 2010, however, the terms of the lease require that the letter of credit be renewed at least thirty days prior to its expiration date for successive terms of not less than one year until June 30, 2012, which is sixty days after the expiration of the lease term.
+At each of March 31, 2011 and December 31, 2010, we had an outstanding letter of credit in the amount of \$50.
+This letter of credit was originally issued in September 2004 as a portion of the security deposit under a lease that we entered into for a facility for our Electrical Products operation based in northern California.
+This letter of credit expires September 13, 2011; however, the terms of the lease require that the letter of credit be renewed at least thirty days prior to its expiration date for successive terms of not less than one year until June 30, 2012, which is sixty days after the expiration of the lease term.

-On April 1, 2010, an additional letter of credit in the amount of \$250 was issued.
+At each of March 31, 2011 and December 31, 2010, we had an outstanding letter of credit in the amount of \$250.
 This letter of credit is secured by a separate pledged certificate of deposit in the amount of \$250.
-This letter of credit was issued as a security deposit under a lease that we have entered into for a facility in Mount Laurel, New Jersey.
-Our Mechanical Products operation which is currently located in Cherry Hill, New Jersey will be relocating to this smaller facility in Mount Laurel, New Jersey during the fourth quarter of 2010.
-This letter of credit expires April 1, 2011; however, the terms of the lease require that the letter of credit be renewed at least thirty days prior to its expiration date for successive terms of not less than one year throughout the entire lease term, which ends 123 months after we take occupancy of the facility.
+This letter of credit was originally issued in April 2010 as a security deposit under a lease that we have entered into for a facility in Mt.
+Laurel, New Jersey.
+Our Mechanical Products operation, which was located in Cherry Hill, New Jersey on December 31, 2010, relocated to this smaller facility in Mt.
+Laurel, New Jersey during the first quarter of 2011.
+This letter of credit expires April 1, 2012; however, the terms of the lease require that the letter of credit be renewed at least thirty days prior to its expiration date for successive terms of not less than one year throughout the entire lease term, which ends April 30, 2021.
+Provided that there is no event of default as defined under the terms and conditions of the lease, the required amount of the letter of credit shall decrease to \$125 as of the sixty-fourth month of the term of the lease and to \$90 as of the one-hundredth month of the term of the lease.